vladlents/commodity-classifier/README.md

 ## Challenges

 What does your project _not_ solve?
 Which limitations and ethical considerations should be taken into account when deploying a solution like this?

+This case is limited to product descriptions coming in Enlish language but the same principle can work for other languages.

 ## What next?